Understanding V-JEPA

 V-JEPA = Video Joint Embedding Predictive Architecture

-English: A model that learns to understand videos by predicting what happens next, without needing labels.
+In plain English: a model that learns to understand videos by predicting what happens next — without needing any labels.

 Why This Matters: